hanrick2000/LeetcodeBook/TwoPointers/Readme.md

 - [TwoSumDataStructure](TwoSumDataStructure.md) ![must-have][must-have]
 - [TwoSumInputArraySorted](TwoSumInputArraySorted.md) ![easy][easy]
+- [TwoSumUniquePairs](TwoSumUniquePairs.md) ![easy][easy] ![must-have][must-have]

 ## Notes

 - Why can we use HashMap to reduce running time and easily solve two sum?

   Because HashMap is about reducing running time based on the value content, and this question is exactly about value sum.

 - For different direction pointers, how do we choose end condition?

   It depends.
 If you are just move left and right pointers one step by step, then it's easier, `while(left < right)` should be sufficient.
 But if you are moving by multiple steps or calculating steps by yourself, then there could be more edge cases.

 - What are the common tricks in array?

   1. HashMap
   1. Sort

 [must-have]: https://jaywcjlove.github.io/sb/ico/min-bibei.svg
 [recommended]: https://jaywcjlove.github.io/sb/ico/min-tuijian.svg